 Radon in Workplaces

 Radon is a naturally occurring radioactive gas and is classified as a Group 1 carcinogen.
-It is the 2nd biggest cause of lung cancer in Ireland causing up to 150 - 200 deaths per year (10-15% of all lung cancer deaths).
+It is the 2nd biggest cause of lung cancer in Ireland causing up to 300 cases per year (up to 14% of all lung cancer cases).
 It is colourless, odourless and tasteless and can only be measured using specialised equipment.
 Being a gas it can move through the soil and enter buildings through small cracks, holes or imperfections that may exist in the floor area or gaps around pipes or cables and build up to harmful concentrations.
 Once in a building radon quickly decays to produce radioactive particles some of which remain suspended in the air.
 When inhaled these particles can be deposited in the airways and attach themselves to lung tissue.
 This gives rise to a radiation dose which may cause lung cancer.

 The Health and Safety Authority is a member of the cross Government group that oversees the implementation of the National Radon Control Strategy.

 The national reference level for above ground and below ground workplaces is 300 Bq/m3.
 For schools a lower level of 200 Bq/m3 has already been adopted.
 Measurements must be carried out in accordance with EPA guidelines.
 For results above 300 Bq/m3, the employer must take remedial measures as soon as is practicable to protect the health of workers.
 Following remedial measures, retesting must be carried out as soon as is practicable.
 Remedial and retesting work must be completed within 12 months.

 If, following remedial works, radon concentrations remain above 300 Bq/m3 the employer or self-employed person must:

 (b) assess the radiation dose to workers and update this assessment in accordance with any guidelines issued by the EPA.

 Visit www.radon.ie and the section for employers.